-Can we continue to get new information from your health and other data sources?

-Can we continue to use the samples and data you already
+Option 1: Partial withdrawal Option 2: Full withdrawal Can we continue to get new information from your health records and other data sources?
+NO NO Can we continue to use the samples and data you already gave?
+YES NO

-We will destroy the samples and data we have for you.
-However, it won't be possible to remove your data or samples from any research that took place before you withdrew.
+\\We will destroy the samples and data we have for you.
+However, it won't be possible to remove them from any research that has already started, and from any data sets released for research that were prepared before you withdrew.